 My research interests include real-time Computer Vision for Assistant Robotics and Intelligent Vehicles.
 My main research over the past few years has been on Advanced Driver Assistance Systems (ADAS) as well as on SLAM (Simultaneous Localization and Mapping).
 Currently my main interests are driver behaviors and scene understanding using Computer Vision and Machine Learning Techniques.
 Please contact me if you are interested in coming to RobeSafe group for PhD studies or post-doctoral research as I am always looking for excellent new team members.
 Researchers with an interest in my university, please have a look at the Fellowships program at the University of Alcalá.

 Highlights of Recent/Upcoming papers (ONLY last year)

 · E. Romera, J.Mª. Álvarez, L.M.
 Bergasa, R. Arroyo, “Efficient ConvNet for Real-time Semantic Segmentation”, in IEEE Intelligent Vehicles Symposium (IV), California (USA), June 2017.
-Submitted on January 2017
+[PDF].
+Best Student Paper Award at the IV2017.

 · R. Arroyo, L. M. Bergasa, E. Romera, “OpenABLE: An Open-source Toolbox for Autonomous Vehicles Life-Long Visual Localization”, in 19th International IEEE Conference on Intelligent Transportation Systems (ITSC), Rio de Janeiro, (Brazil), November 2016.
 [PDF]